hencrice/hencrice.github.io/_posts/2018-03-17-Start-a-Feature-Rich-Jekyll-Blog-on-Github-Pages-Easily.md

 ## Forked jekyll-now

-Fork https://github.com/barryclark/jekyll-now and rename the resulting repository as `<userName>.github.io`.
+Fork [jekyll-now](https://github.com/barryclark/jekyll-now) and rename the resulting repository as `<userName>.github.io`.
 You should have a basic blog up and running immediately after doing so.

 ## Enable Tags

-To enable the tagging mechanisms so that you can easily group your posts based on arbitrary categories, I followed the step-by-step tutorials on http://longqian.me/2017/02/09/github-jekyll-tag/.
+To enable the tagging mechanisms so that you can easily group your posts based on arbitrary categories, I followed the step-by-step tutorials [here](http://longqian.me/2017/02/09/github-jekyll-tag/).
 There are a few minor issues that I fixed in my Github Page repository.
 Here's the list:

 ### Empty Tag List